xianghuzhao/zhaoxh.cn/content/blog/2019/herald/index.en.md

   print_param_every2s:
     trigger: every2s
     selector: all
-    job:
+    task:
       print_param: print
 ```

 In this example, the trigger `every2s` will be active every 2 seconds.
 The router `print_param_every2s` will receive the trigger.
-Then the selector `all` will decide whether or not to execute job
+Then the selector `all` will decide whether or not to execute task
 `print_param`.
 If the selector allows to continue, then the job parameters will be
 passed to executor `print` and do the execution.